Build a Global Svelte App

 #Build a global SvelteKit app

-In this guide, we will be creating a simple SvelteKit app with i18n routing, using Paraglide for translations.
-This should be all you need to get started with Paraglide.
+In this guide, we will be creating a simple SvelteKit app with localised routing, using Paraglide for translations.

-We will be using Paraglide.js, the inlang-message-format and Sherlock – a helpful i18n VS Code extension.
+We will be using Paraglide-Sveltekit i18n library and the Sherlock VS Code extension.

 #1.
 Create a SvelteKit app